FreedomIntelligence/LLMZoo/README.md

 ## 🐼 Models

 The key difference in our models is that we utilize two sets of data, namely **instructions** and **conversations**, which were previously only used by Alpaca and Vicuna respectively.
-We believe that incorporating both types of data is essential for a receip to achieve a proficient language model.
+We believe that incorporating both types of data is essential for a recipe  to achieve a proficient language model.
 The rationale  is that the * **instruction** data helps to tame language  models to adhere to human instructions and fulfill their information requirements*, while *the **conversation** data facilitates the development of conversational skills in the model*.
 Together, these two types of data complement each other to create a more well-rounded language model.